-Provision under which hearing is held Period of time in which hearing must be held Persons to whom notices must be sent Counter notice following objection to temporary event notice Seven working days beginning with the day after the end of the period for making representations.
+Provision under Period of time in which Persons to whom which hearing is held hearing must be held notices must be sent Counter notice following objection to temporary event notice Seven working days beginning with the day after the end of the period for making representations.
 The premises user.
 Chief of police